Giorgio Chiellini: 2008–2014: Euro 2012 runners-up

 In the 2014 FIFA World Cup Qualifying fixture against the Czech Republic, at the Juventus Stadium in Turin, on 10 September 2013, Chiellini scored Italy's first goal in a 2–1 home win, which allowed the nation to clinch the top spot in their group and qualify for the 2014 FIFA World Cup in Brazil with two games at hand; this was the first time that the Italian squad had done so.

 During the 2014 World Cup, in Italy's final group stage game against Uruguay, Chiellini, while defending Luis Suárez in the penalty area, was bitten in the left shoulder by Suárez from behind.
 It was Suárez's third career biting incident.
 As the Italian players protested to the Mexican referee Marco Antonio Rodríguez for not penalizing Suárez, Uruguay won a corner and scored, winning 1–0 to qualify for the last 16 and eliminating Italy.
 As a result, the FIFA Disciplinary Committee launched an investigation into the incident.
-On 26 June, The FIFA Disciplinary Committee announced that Suárez would be suspended for nine matches and banned from any football activity (including entering any stadium) for four months.
+On 26 June, the committee announced that Suárez would be suspended for nine matches and banned from any football activity (including entering any stadium) for four months.
 Suárez was also fined CHF100,000 (approx. £65,700/€82,000/US$119,000).
 Even so, Chiellini expressed his view that the four-month ban on Suárez for all football-related activities including was "excessive".
 "There only remains the anger and the disappointment about the match.
 At the moment, my only thought is for Luis and his family, because they will face a very difficult period."
-Chiellini said after the game, noting that he hoped Suarez would be allowed to remain with his teammates during World Cup games, "because such a ban is really alienating for a player."
-Chiellini wrote in his autobiography that he could sympathsize with Suarez's competitive determination.
+Chiellini said after the game, noting that he hoped Suárez would be allowed to remain with his teammates during World Cup games, "because such a ban is really alienating for a player."
+Chiellini wrote in his autobiography that he could sympathsize with Suárez's competitive determination.